-The present findings are in accordance with that of Koulagi et al. (2024) who reported that among the different bio consortia treatments, combination of the T. harzianum + B. subtilis + P. lilacinum + B. bassiana + M. anisophile + P. fluroscens recorded the lowest egg hatching per cent of 10.35, 29.35, 39.85 and 55.65, respectively at different time intervals with inhibition percent of 44.35.
+The present findings are in accordance with those of Koulagi et al. (2024), who reported that among the different bio consortia treatments, combination of the T. harzianum + B. subtilis + P. lilacinum + B. bassiana + M. anisophile + P. fluroscens recorded the lowest egg hatching per cent of 10.35, 29.35, 39.85 and 55.65, respectively, at different time intervals, with inhibition percent of 44.35.

 The credible reason for the suppression of egg hatching might be release of unknown compounds, plantazolicin, which is structurally similar to telomerase inhibitor telomestatin, which might be responsible for nematicidal activity of bioagent Bacillus as reported by Liu et al. (2013).

-Turatto et al. (2018) reported the inhibitory action of Plant Growth Promoting Rhizobacteria (PGPR) which might be associated with the production of chitinase and some other cell wall degrading substances that degraded the wall of eggs of Meloidogyne javanica and eventually, diminished the development of juveniles of Ditylenchus spp.
+Turatto et al. (2018) reported the inhibitory action of Plant Growth Promoting Rhizobacteria (PGPR), which might be associated with the production of chitinase and some other cell wall-degrading substances that degraded the wall of eggs of Meloidogyne javanica and eventually, diminished the development of juveniles of Ditylenchus spp.
 The inhibitory effect of Pseudomonas and Bacillus on egg hatching was reported by El-Sherif et al. (1994).
 The bioagent B. subtilis produces various antibiotic compounds, nematicidal volatiles and lipopolypeptides which are antagonistic towards the egg hatching of Meloidogyne spp.
-The antibiotic compound, fengycin produced by B. subtilis showed a strong lethal activity against the nematodes as reported by Huang et al. (2010) and Kavitha et al. (2012).
-The suppression of egg hatching by Bacillus spp. might be also due to high production of chitinase, chitosanase and protease, using colloidal chitin and soluble chitosan as carbon sources effectively inhibited egg hatching by altering the eggshell structures.
+The antibiotic compound, fengycin, produced by B. subtilis, showed a strong lethal activity against the nematodes as reported by Huang et al. (2010) and Kavitha et al. (2012).
+The suppression of egg hatching by Bacillus spp. might also be due to high production of chitinase, chitosanase and protease, using colloidal chitin and soluble chitosan as carbon sources effectively inhibited egg hatching by altering the eggshell structures.
 Bacillus subtilis exhibited the greatest inhibitory effect, achieving 77.97 per cent inhibition of egg hatching in Meloidogyne incognita as reported by Soliman et al. (2019).

-Present results are in conformity with the findings of Soliman et al. (2019), who reported higher mortality of juveniles (J2) (97.00%) of Meloidogyne incognita upon inoculation with culture filtrates of Bacillus subtlis bioagent.
+Present results conform with the findings of Soliman et al. (2019), who reported higher mortality of juveniles (J2) (97.00%) of Meloidogyne incognita upon inoculation with culture filtrates of Bacillus subtlis bioagent.
 They showed that production of chitinase, chitosanase, and protease activities effectively inhibited egg hatching, and altered the eggshell structures.
 Moreover, eggs treated with the produced chitinase displayed large and more vacuoles in the chitin layer and increasing the mortality percentage of M. incognita J2 in in-vitro tests.
-Hajji-Hedfi et al. (2023) reported that the culture filtrate (100%) of Lecanicillium spp. was highly effective against root-knot nematode, with 91 per cent rate of second-stage juvenile (J2) mortality.
+Hajji-Hedfi et al. (2023) reported that the culture filtrate (100%) of Lecanicillium spp. was highly effective against root-knot nematode, with a 91 per cent rate of second-stage juvenile (J2) mortality.